apache/nuttx/fs/cromfs/README.txt

 by simply adding that offset to the well-known address of the volume header.

-Each hard link, directory, and file node in the directory list includes such a "peer offset" to to the next node in the list.
+Each hard link, directory, and file node in the directory list includes such a "peer offset" to the next node in the list.
 Each node is followed by the NUL-terminated name of the node.
 Each node also holds an additional offset.
 Directory nodes contain a "child offset".
 That is, the offset to the first entry in another singly linked list of nodes comprising the sub-